-Filter` method can be used to filter _numerical_ fields in a number of ways.
-Supported numerical types are int, double, float and long as well as their nullable equivalents.
+Filter` method can filter _numerical_ fields in several ways.
+Supported numerical types are int, double, float, long, and their nullable equivalents.
 Below is a list of use cases and examples illustrating the available methods.

 To search for documents where a numerical field has a value, use the `

 Exists` method.
 The following search finds blog posts that have an `

 AuthorId` property; it is similar to the LINQ query `

 Like all filters, you can negate it with an exclamation point (!).
 To find all blog posts without an `

 ## Exact match

 Match` method.
 The following search matches blog posts with ID 42 but not those with ID 41 or 43.
 The LINQ equivalent is `

 To find documents with a numeric field that has a value within a given range, use the `

 InRange` method.
 The following search matches blog posts with zero to five comments; it matches blog posts with one, two, three, four, or five comments but not those with six or seven comments.